Tags (markers for key points in the project’s history)

 The following options are available for creating a repository:

-- In the window that opens, select Create blank repository.
+In the window that opens, select Blank repository.

 Under Your new repository details: